pulumi/pulumi-tool-cdk-importer/spec.md

   - [x] Skip non-AWS resources or Pulumi bookkeeping entries.
 - [x] Continue calling `imports.WriteFile` to persist the enriched JSON to the user-supplied path.
+      Note: We no longer rely on `pulumi preview --import-file` for seeding; the resource set is seeded from Pulumi engine registration events and/or an existing import file on disk.

 ### Testing & Docs